Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

-This is the first article in a series, and we should stress here we will only tell only part of this story.
-Namely, we will introduce the substack of $ \Map{E}{[X/G]} $ parametrizing \emph{almost constant maps} to $[X/G]$.
-We will show that functions over the stack of almost constant maps define a cohomology theory of stacks, which we call \emph{elliptic Hochschild homology}.
-Then we will study the formal properties of elliptic Hochschild homology, and compute it in important classes of examples.
-The proof of the comparison with rationalized equivariant elliptic cohomology will appear in the forthcoming companion article \cite{MapStII}.
+We will introduce the substack of $ \Map{E}{[X/G]} $ parametrizing \emph{quasi-constant maps} to $[X/G]$.
+We will show that functions over the stack of quasi-constant maps define a cohomology theory of stacks, which we call \emph{elliptic Hochschild homology}.
+We will study the formal properties of elliptic Hochschild homology, and compute it in important classes of examples.
+In the second to last section of the paper we will prove that elliptic Hochschild homology recovers Grojnowski's rationalized equivariant elliptic cohomology.
 The comparison requires an additional step, namely passing to the Tate fixed points under a natural action.
 This is familiar from the theory of classical Hochschild homology, which recovers periodized de Rham cohomology only after passing to the Tate fixed points for the natural $S^1$-action.
 The relationship between elliptic Hochschild homology and elliptic cohomology is entirely parallel to this.

-Also, we remark that in this article we shall restrict to the case where the group $G$ is an algebraic torus.
-We defer the treatment of equivariance with respect to a general reductive group $G$ to the follow-up paper \cite{MapStII}.
+Our definition of equivariant elliptic Hochschild homology is valid for a general group $G$.
+However some of our constructions will be geared towards the case when $G=T$ is a torus.
+We conclude the paper with a detailed discussion of the case when $G$ is a general (reductive) group.
+We propose a double-sided approach: one is inspired by Grojnowski's original ideas, depends on a choice of maximal torus $T$, and is developed in full detail in this paper.
+From this perspective, we obtain a full comparison between our theory and the equivariant elliptic cohomology of the analytification.
+We also propose a purely intrinsic approach, based on quasi-constant maps to $[X/G]$.